|

 Later, while the passengers gather in the

 salon for a ceremony to celebrate the crossing of the equator, Pearson is stabbed in the back and killed.
-After warning the
+After warning

-other passengers to stay where they are, Chan and Captain Black examine Pearson's room and discover that it has been searched.
+the other passengers to stay where they are, Chan and Captain Black examine Pearson's room and discover that it has been searched.

 Black reassures Chan that Pearson's portfolio is in his office safe.
-Chan notices that Pearson's documents mention a man named
+Chan notices that Pearson's documents mention

-Lane, but do not identify him.
+a man named Lane, but do not identify him.

-Chan questions the ship's passengers, who include Freddie Kirk, an exhibition knife-thrower,
+Chan questions the ship's passengers, who include Freddie Kirk, an exhibition

-who owns a restaurant on Samoa, Tao's Polynesian wife, Laura, missionaries Rev. and Mrs. Whipple, and Rona Simmonds, an English
+Ericson, a half-Polynesian who owns a restaurant on Samoa, Tao's Polynesian wife, Laura, missionaries Rev. and Mrs. Whipple,

-tourist who is in love with the ship's purser, George Brace.
+and Rona Simmonds, an English tourist who is in love with the ship's purser, George Brace.

-After he dismisses most of the passengers, Chan speaks
+After he dismisses most

-privately to Rona and George, and, while advising them to speak the truth, asks them to identify Lane.
-However, George insists
+of the passengers, Chan speaks privately to Rona and George, and, while advising them to speak the truth, asks them to identify

-that they have nothing to reveal.
+Lane.
+However, George insists that they have nothing to reveal.

-Later, the detective sets a trap to catch the killer, but, although an attempt is
+Later, the detective sets a trap to catch the

-made on Chan's life, the killer avoids discovery.
-Jimmy Chan checks the knife that was used to kill Pearson for fingerprints,
+killer, but, although an attempt is made on Chan's life, the killer avoids discovery.
+Jimmy Chan checks the knife that

-but finds none.
+none.
 Chan then learns that Burke and Kirk are blackmailing Rona.
-The Newcastle docks in Samoa, and

-Charlie has twenty-four hours to solve the murder before the ship departs for Australia.
-Chan's number three son, Tommy, sends
+before the ship departs for Australia.
+Chan's number three son, Tommy, sends him a coded telegram explaining that Rona's

-him a coded telegram explaining that Rona's father was an Australian who was stranded in Manila during the war with valuable
+father was an Australian who was stranded in Manila during the war with valuable art objects, and that Rona is now searching

-art objects, and that Rona is now searching for them.
-Chan discovers that Rona is traveling under papers that were falsified
+for them.
+Chan discovers that Rona is traveling under papers that were falsified by Brace, and that is why Burke is

-by Brace, and that is why Burke is blackmailing her.
-Chan questions, Burke, but the latter is suddenly killed by a thrown
+blackmailing her.
+Chan questions, Burke, but the latter is suddenly killed by a thrown knife before he can reveal anything.

 CONCLUSION:

-and his assistant, Chattanooga Brown, stumble upon money that is hidden in Professor Martin's fish museum that is located
+stumble upon money that is hidden in Professor Martin's fish museum that is located near the Ericson's restaurant.
+After

-near the Erickson's restaurant.
-After Kirk is killed, the rest of the suspects converge on the museum.
-Chan learns that Whipple
+Kirk is killed, the rest of the suspects converge on the museum.
+Chan learns that Whipple is the head of the gang, which

-is the head of the gang, which includes the Erickson's, Burke, and Kirk, and which had planned to sell the stolen artworks.
+includes the Erickson's, Burke, and Kirk, and which had planned to sell the stolen artworks.
+The Whipples are then revealed

-The Whipples are then revealed to be Lane and his valet, Joseph Murdock, who was dressed as a woman.
-Murdock, the murderer,
+to be Lane and his valet, Joseph Murdock, who was dressed as a woman.
+Murdock, the murderer, had shot knives at his

-had shot knives at his victims from a special gun and was thus able to escape detection.
+victims from a special gun and was thus able to escape detection.

-NOTE: The film's working title was Hot
+NOTES: The film's working title was Hot

 Money.
 The title card reads, Charlie Chan in "Dangerous Money".
 Hollywood Reporter news items add the following